Ásgerður Baldursdóttir

 Ásgerður Stefanía "Adda" Baldursdóttir (born 5 January 1987) is an Icelandic footballer who plays for Valur of the Úrvalsdeild kvenna.
 She also plays for the Iceland women's national team.

 Club career

 In 2015 she was loaned to Kristianstads DFF and played five Damallsvenskan matches for the Swedish club, before returning for the start of the Iceland season in May.
 She agreed to join Kristianstads permanently in January 2016, but then changed her mind and decided to stay with Stjarnan.

 Ásgerður missed the 2017 Úrvalsdeild season due to pregnancy.

+In October 2022, Ásgerður decided to retire from playing as it was announced that she was hired as a coach for the Valur team following their cup championship in the prior season.

 International career

 Ásgerður was called into the Iceland national team for the first time in September 2013.
 Incoming national coach Freyr Alexandersson called up six Stjarnan players following the club's successful season.
 She made her debut in a 2–1 defeat to Germany at the Algarve Cup in March 2014.

 Personal life

 In September 2014 Ásgerður was in a relationship with footballer Almarr Ormarsson.